Audition FAQs – Music staff

-The opera audition panel comprises David Gowland (Artistic Director, JPYAP), Elaine Kidd (Head of Programme, JPYAP) and Richard Hetherington (Head of Music, The Royal Opera) for Round One, joined by Antonio Pappano (Music Director, The Royal Opera) for Round Two.
+The opera audition panel comprises David Gowland (Artistic Director, JPYAP), Elaine Kidd (Head of Programme, JPYAP), and members of The Royal Opera Music Staff Mark Packwood and Susanna Stranders.
+Richard Hetherington (Head of Music, The Royal Opera) and Antonio Pappano (Music Director, The Royal Opera) will join the panel for Round Two.
 A representative of the Oak Foundation may also attend.

 Can I bring my pianist, agent, relative or friend?

-No. All auditions are closed and applicants may not bring pianists, friends, relatives or agents to the audition.
+No. All auditions are closed.
 The panel speak Italian, French and German as well as English.